 These lights should have a light cone (luminous intensity distribution) which covers the illuminated surface only.
 When done properly, there will be no direct light into the direction of the waterway.
 Only scattered light should be visible, which is added to the background illumination (halo).

-However, in many situation there will be some direct light pointing into the direction of the waterway and interfering with a marine signal light (Figure 4).
+However, in many situations there will be some direct light pointing into the direction of the waterway and interfering with a marine signal light (Figure 4).

 Figure 4 A rival light